vinceyyyyyy/MLSheet/README.md

 # Models on Cloud
-A scaffold for making ML model enabled spreadsheets (Excel/Google Sheets) in minutes.
+A framework for making ML model enabled spreadsheets (Excel/Google Sheets) in minutes.
 Some of the features included are:
-- **End-User Friendly** - no extra learning or setup needed for end users to use it, runs in their most familiar apps
+- **End-User Friendly** - no extra learning or setup needed for end users to use it.
+The deliverables run in their most familiar apps.
-- **Cross Platform Support** - supercharged spreadsheets works on both Windows and macOS
+- **Cross Platform Support** - supercharged spreadsheets works on both Windows and macOS.
-- **Pre-Built CD Pipeline** - update your model in production with one single push
+- **Pre-Built CD Pipeline** - update your model in production with one single push.
-- **Opinionated Project Structure** - a clear project structure for easy collaboration
+- **Opinionated Project Structure** - a clear project structure for easy collaboration.
-- **Cost Efficient** - use it with no cost or minimum cost (more on this see [cost estimation section](#cost-estimation))
+- **Cost Efficient** - use it with no cost or minimum cost (more on this see [cost estimation section](#cost-estimation)).

 ## Getting Started